zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 `service nginx reload`

 ### Admin Login
-Since SeAT 3.0, admin user is a real dedicated user and you'll non longer be able to link character or corporation to him.
+Since SeAT 3.0, an admin user is a real dedicated user and you will no longer be able to link characters or corporations to it.
+Using the admin user, you will probably and most typically just add your main character to the Superuser group and never login as an admin again.
-Of course, you're still free to add any other user to `Superuser` group, but...

 To login as an administrator, simply run the following command :
 `sudo -H -u seat bash -c 'php artisan seat:admin:login'`

-You'll get a link after the command which is looking like the one bellow :
+You'll get a link after the command has finished running which looks similar to tthe one bellow :
 `http://yourserver/auth/login/admin/somerandomstring`

-Copy it and paste it inside your favorite browser.
-It's done, you're authenticated as admin user.
+Copy it and paste it inside your browser and you will be authenticated as the admin user.